cmembrez/Raspberry-Robotics101/projects/DC-Box/program/readme.md

 ### Tkinter
 Layout for the program.
 Very Basic.
-## If someone could code a nicer GUI Please don´t hesitat.
+## If anyone could program a nicer GUI, don't hesitate.